Call for Sessions

 Maximum Number of Presenters: 2

-Demonstrations are formal presentations that show how to use or apply a pedagogical tool or concept.
-The proposal should describe how the presenter will walk attendees through a clear, step-by-step explanation of the concept or tool, how it compares to other teaching and learning tools, its strengths, and weaknesses, and how it can best be applied or implemented.
-Presenters should be experts on the concepts or tools they are presenting.
+Innovation Demos are formal presentations that show how to use or apply an innovative strategy, technology tool, or concept pertinent to strengthening STEM technician education.
+The proposal should describe how the presenter will walk attendees through a clear, step-by-step explanation of the strategy, concept, or tool; its strengths, and weaknesses; and how it can best be applied or implemented.
+Presenters should have proven practice on the strategies, concepts, or technology tools they are presenting and be able to share key take-aways.

 Session Length